John-bju/SIL-translation-test/README.md

 The GitHub workflows are scripts that perform tasks automatically.
 This repository has only one workflow named “auto translate.”
 In this case, the workflow formats files, translates documents, and outputs PDFs.
 The workflow starts whenever a file is submitted or changed in the repository, or it can be manually started.

 #### Crowdin
-Crowdin is a business that provides translation software for its users.
+Crowdin is a business that provides translation software for individuals or organisations.
+Crowdin allows its users to create Crowdin projects where they can upload documents and download their translations.
 Crowdin has also created a GitHub workflow integration that allows GitHub workflows to send and receive files from Crowdin projects.
 This integration syncs this GitHub repository with its Crowdin project, allowing translations to be created and downloaded into a branch named "translations."

 #### Tokens
 In order for the GitHub workflow and Crowdin to work together, they use tokens to identify each other.
-Tokens are a unique series of numbers (and sometimes letters) that must be copied and entered into the GitHub repository as an environment secret.
-There are three tokens that need to be generated and collected for the GitHub workflow to properly run: `CROWDIN_PROJECT_ID`, `CROWDIN_GITHUB_TOKEN`, and `CROWDIN_PERSONAL_TOKEN` (please remember these names).
+Tokens are a unique series of numbers (and sometimes letters) that must be copied and entered into the GitHub repository.
+There are three tokens that need to be generated and collected for the GitHub workflow to properly run: `CROWDIN_PROJECT_ID`, `CROWDIN_GITHUB_TOKEN`, and `CROWDIN_PERSONAL_TOKEN`.
 The user will have to add all these tokens to their proper locations in the GitHub repository.
 Instructions on how to do so are listed in the "configuring tokens" section below.

 #

-Here are examples of what the tokens will look like and their needed names. **THESE ARE EXAMPLES AND NOT VALID**

-`CROWDIN_PROJECT_ID` ≈ 346867

-`CROWDIN_GITHUB_TOKEN` ≈ ghp_i7KCtEo9rUxgDZZ6k9xY4YydWZcBsP2EJUbd

-`CROWDIN_PERSONAL_TOKEN` ≈ 9fcd75f1e2fa8132788171db0ca12624c65e0855d5af9391410e5402c4a7d479a39429b2d2217509

-#
 ### Configuring tokens

-#### PLEASE NOTE: Some tokens can only be viewed once before becoming hidden from you.
-Make sure you temporarily copy them someplace safe like a notepad app before exiting the webpage.
+#### PLEASE NOTE: Some tokens can only be viewed once before becoming hidden.
+Make sure they are copied somewhere safe such as a notepad app before exiting the webpage.
 There are three tokens that need to be entered as GitHub secrets.
 Instructions on how to find and add the tokens are shown below.

 #### CROWDIN_PERSONAL_TOKEN
 1. To create the `CROWDIN_PERSONAL_TOKEN`, open the Crowdin project webpage. (this can be found on the left menu bar at the bottom), click on the user's Crowdin profile picture, and select "settings".
 This will open the Crowdin user's settings page.